ierusalim/github-repo-walk/README.md

 print_r($stat);
 ```

-Result: download files from this repository to <any local path>
+Result: download files from this repository to &lt;any local path&gt;